arcadiapage/arcadiapage.github.io/_drafts/2020-06-03-Money-Saving-Tips-for-Creative-Entreprenuers.md

 People appreciate items that are made by hand because they show love, care, and skill.

-When trying to save money, often creating things by hand will come out cheaper.
+When trying to save money, creating things by hand can come out cheaper at times.
 But some handmade projects are time-consuming.
 Also if you're knitting or sewing, it can be more expensive than buying the item already made.
 But I think even if making something by hand takes more time or costs more money, it's still worth the effort in some cases.

 Going handmade helps you to: